wqrydqk/SI507_Final_Proj/README.txt

 Besides the api keys, when using plotly to plot the attractions on map, we used the Mapbox Map, which requires a token.
 One should go to the url: https://account.mapbox.com/, and sign in there to apply for the token.
 Only with this token can we plot out the map and the attraction points.

 4. Required Packages:
 a.
-For the main file to run the api: flask, requests, plotly, pandas.
+For the main file to run the app: flask, requests, plotly, pandas.

 b.
 For the file to set up the database: (already included in data-checkpoint)